onnx/onnx/docs/Operators.md

   is selected if the max appears more than once in the input.
 Otherwise the index of the first occurrence is selected.
   The type of the output tensor is integer. complement_axis needs be used simultaneously with axis attribute.
-If complement_axis is True (default False), it will reduce other axes except the target axis (complementarily).
+  If complement_axis is True (default False), it will

 #### Version